yitao-li/tidyverse.org/README.md

 ```

 This will open a preview of the site in your web browser, and it will
 automatically update whenever you modify one of the input files.
-For `.Rmd`,
+For `.Rmarkdown`,
-this will generate an `.html` file, which you should commit and push to GitHub.
+this will generate an `.markdown` file, which you should commit and push to GitHub.

 #### Troubleshooting